psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 "This town, we have the peculiar satisfaction of observing, continues to enjoy a state of uninterrupted tranquillity , and there is no reason to apprehend any return of insubordination.
 We have had a very considerable influx of soldiers.
 The Buckinghamshire militia, 800 strong, with two field-pieces attached, commanded by Col. Young, marched from Mansfield on Wednesday, and arrived here on Thursday evening.
 On Friday, the Berkshire, (Col. Vansittart) consisting of upwards of 600, reached here from Nottingham, under the command of Lieutenant-Col. Ravenshaw.
 The greatest part of the Manchester and Salford Local Militia, commanded by Col. Silvester, and the Newton and Failsworth, by Lieut Col. Keymer, have been called out, and it is gratifying to state that they assembled with commendable alacrity.
 132 persons have already been sworn in under the Watch and Ward Act, for Salford, and upwards of 2000 for Manchester and the several other townships."- *Manchester Mercury*, May 5.

 We are deeply concerned in stating, that in the neighbourhood of Bolton, Chowbent, Leigh, and Tyldesley, a secret system of organized riot, approaching to rebellion, has been carried on for some time.
-Many factories and mills were to be destroyed, and the lives of many respectable persons were threatened — By a well-conceived project, however, most judiciously executed, these secret meetings have been laid open, the private signals of the conspirators obtained, and by a patient aud persevering duty of detachments of the Bolton Local Militia, their diabolical nocturnal assemblies are routed, their papers seized, aud a great number of their ringleaders, (together with a person they call General Ludd, the grand administrator of impious rebellious oaths) have been secured, and sent to our Castle—Amongst the papers seized, is a roll containing a list of names of great numbers implicated, all of whom await the punishment of their country.
+Many factories and mills were to be destroyed, and the lives of many respectable persons were threatened — By a well-conceived project, however, most judiciously executed, these secret meetings have been laid open, the private signals of the conspirators obtained, and by a patient and persevering duty of detachments of the Bolton Local Militia, their diabolical nocturnal assemblies are routed, their papers seized, and a great number of their ringleaders, (together with a person they call General Ludd, the grand administrator of impious rebellious oaths) have been secured, and sent to our Castle—Amongst the papers seized, is a roll containing a list of names of great numbers implicated, all of whom await the punishment of their country.
 The Magistrates are indefatigable —Much praise is due to Capt.
 Buller, of the Greys, and to his troop; and to Major Pilkington, and to his troop, whose services have been eminent; and we feel particular pleasure in mentioning the steady, loyal, and soldier-like conduct of the Bolton regiment of Local Militia, who, upon every occasion, act like veterans.

 We cannot but deprecate the mode of exaggerating the proceedIngs of the rioters in different parts, and spreading unfounded reports of their numbers, &c.—The Chester Courant of Tuesday last contains the following paragraph:— "We understand there are upwards ol 100 persons now confined in Lancaster Castle, charged with rioting."
 We can assure the public, that in addition to the twenty-nine persons mentioned in our last, as being committed for that and other offences, four more only arrived, under an escort, on Sunday last, charged with setting fire to the factory at West Houghton, near Bolton.